Fabio012119/disney-characters-app/README.md

 - Tailwind CSS is used for styling [`tailwindcss`](https://www.npmjs.com/package/tailwindcss)
 - Basic E2E flow tests has been added.
-Now we only test for desktop devices For the e2e test was used [`playwright`](https://www.npmjs.com/package/playwright)
+Now we only test for desktop devices For the e2e test was used [`playwright`](https://www.npmjs.com/package/playwright) -To host the project in GitHub pages I used [`gh-pages`](https://www.npmjs.com/package/gh-pages?activeTab=dependencies)

 ## Run tests